 Check out the following list of smart home gadgets your clients can use to upgrade their homes without spending a fortune.

 Smart LED bulbs connect to a wireless hub, and you can control them through a smartphone app.
 You can schedule them to turn on when you wake up and dim before you go to bed.

 The Smart Light Starter Kit, which includes the Google Home Mini hub, costs $60, and each light bulb costs about $15.
 But they’ll last around 22 years, and they use 80% less energy than traditional bulbs, so you’ll save money over time!
 GE Link and Philips Hue are two popular brands.

-Smoke/Carbon Monoxide Detectors: Smart smoke/carbon monoxide detectors cost around $100, and they notify you on your smartphone when the alarm sounds.
-They’ll also send you a push notification when you need to change the batteries, so you’ll no longer have to listen to that obnoxious chirping sound.
-CNET.com recommends Nest Protect (made by Google) for its split-spectrum sensor technology, which has been shown to recognize fires quicker while successfully avoiding false alarms from burnt toast.
+Smart smoke/carbon monoxide detectors start at around $100 and notify you on your smartphone when the alarm sounds.
+They’ll also send a push notification when you need to change the batteries, so you’ll no longer have to listen to that obnoxious chirping sound.

-Smart Locks: These locks sync to any Bluetooth compatible smartphone.
-As the owner, you can use the app to grant access to your housekeepers, friends, family, house sitters, etc.
+These locks sync to any Bluetooth compatible smartphone.
+You can use the app to grant access to your housekeepers, friends, family, house sitters, etc.

-Security Cameras: Cameras have come down in price over the years—with some impressive models selling for under $200.
+Cameras have come down in price over the years, with some impressive models selling for under $200.
 Homeowners can use them for a variety of purposes, from baby monitors to video doorbells, and most allow you to stream video directly to your smartphone, tablet, or laptop.
-CNET’s review of security cameras gives high marks to both the Nest Cam and the Skybell HD Wi-Fi Video Doorbell.